9.4. Internal Layout of XLOG Record

 9.4.1.
 Header Portion of XLOG Record

 All XLOG records have a general header portion defined by the XLogRecord structure.
-Here, the structure of 9.4 and earlier versions is shown below, although it has been changed in version 9.5.
+The structure for version 9.4 and earlier is shown below:

 typedef struct XLogRecord